ortus-docs/wirebox-docs/injection_dsl/README.md

 }
 ```

-> **Important** In full script components, annotating inline arguments is broken in Adobe ColdFusion 9.
+> **Caution** In full script components, annotating inline arguments is broken in Adobe ColdFusion 9.
 You will have to annotate them via the alternative annotation syntax in ColdFusion 9 via the javadocs style comments.

 ## Setter Method Annotation